umbraco/UmbracoDocs/Tutorials/Creating-a-Property-Editor/index.md

 This loads in our external dependency, but only when it's needed by the editor.

-Note: Visit the [Property Editors page](https://our.umbraco.com/documentation/Extending/Property-Editors/) for more helpful information about extending this service.
+Note: Visit the [Property Editors page](https://our.umbraco.com/documentation/Extending/Property-Editors/) for more details about extending this service.

 Now let's replace that `alert()` with some code that can instantiate the pagedown editor: